 For many prospects, knowing they’re not alone is a significant deciding factor in whether or not they’ll buy your product or service.

-That’s why we recommend you leverage social proof at almost every stage of the sales cycle because the great thing about social proof is that it’s your actual customers telling the story of how your solution solved their problem.
-Prospects are always far more likely to agree to the deal if they’ve seen other people benefit from your solution.
+That’s why we recommend you leverage social proof at almost every stage of the sales cycle.
+The great thing about social proof is that it’s your actual customers telling the story of how your solution solved their problems.
+Prospects are far more likely to agree to the deal if they see others benefit from your solution.

 That’s where our 12-week intensive Sales Mastery program comes in.

-We call it ‘intensive’ because it is – during the 12 weeks, you’ll be working on your sales skills, gathering and documenting your sales process, crafting new scripts, and working on perfecting your craft.
+We call it ‘intensive’ because it is – during the 12 weeks, you’ll be working on your sales skills, gathering and documenting your sales process, crafting new scripts and perfecting your craft.